Charters of Freedom: Original errata

 During its first century, the parchment "Copy of the Constitution" was not directly viewed for public purposes, and most of the penned copies sent to the states are lost.

-But on inspection of one of the remaining copies held at the National Archives, there is an apparent spelling error in the original parchment Constitution, in the so-called Export Clause of Article 1, Section 10 on page 2, where the possessive pronoun its appears to be spelled with an apostrophe, turning it into it's.
+On inspection of one of the remaining copies held at the National Archives, there is an apparent spelling error in the original parchment Constitution in the Export Clause of Article 1, Section 10 on page 2, where the possessive pronoun its appears to be spelled with an apostrophe, turning it into it's.
 However, the letters t and s are connected, and the mark interpreted as an apostrophe is somewhat inconspicuous; different U.S. government sources have transcribed this phrase with and without the apostrophe.

 The spelling Pensylvania is used in the list of signatories at the bottom of page 4 of the original document.
 Elsewhere, in Article 1, Section 2, the spelling that is usual today, Pennsylvania, is used.
 However, in the late 18th century, the use of a single n to spell "Pennsylvania" was common usage — the Liberty Bell's inscription, for example, uses a single n.

 Bill of Rights

+George Washington had fourteen handwritten copies of the Bill of Rights made, one for Congress and one for each of the original thirteen states.
+The copies for Georgia, Maryland, New York, and Pennsylvania went missing.
+The New York copy is thought to have been destroyed in a fire.
+Two unidentified copies of the missing four (thought to be the Georgia and Maryland copies) survive; one is in the National Archives, and the other is in the New York Public Library.
+North Carolina's copy was stolen from the State Capitol by a Union soldier following the Civil War.
+In an FBI sting operation, it was recovered in 2003.
+The copy retained by the First Congress has been on display (along with the Constitution and the Declaration of Independence) in the Rotunda for the Charters of Freedom room at the National Archives Building in Washington, D.C. since December 13, 1952.

+In 1941, President Franklin D. Roosevelt declared December 15 to be Bill of Rights Day, commemorating the 150th anniversary of the ratification of the Bill of Rights.
+In 1991, the Virginia copy of the Bill of Rights toured the country in honor of its bicentennial, visiting the capitals of all fifty states.